csatt/IV_Swinger/README.md

-View this project on [CADLAB.io](https://cadlab.io/project/1505).

 # IV_Swinger

 **NOTICE: Please contact me at csatt1@gmail.com if you are interested in building the hardware for people who don't have the time, skills, or tools to do it themselves.
 I get requests occasionally from such people, but cannot do this myself.
 There are now PCBs, making the construction much easier!**

 The IV Swinger is an IV curve tracer for photovoltaic solar panels.
 Both the hardware design and the software are open source.

-This GitHub repository contains the IV Swinger documentation, software and open source licensing files.
+This GitHub repository contains the IV Swinger documentation, software, and open source licensing files.

 IV Swinger 2 is here!
 It is much smaller, cheaper and easier to build, and better than the original in almost every way.
 Step-by-step construction instructions are included in the repository, and are posted on www.instructables.com: